 When compared to standard mouthwash, as a control, oil pulling with sesame oil reduced plaque, modified gingival scores, and lowered microorganisms in those with plaque induced gingivitis greater than the control.
 It has also been shown to be as effective, if not more so, than chlorhexidine for treatment of chronic oral malodor (bad breath).
 Still, it is important to note that oil pulling is a relatively new study mainly backed by the anecdotal and historical records.

-That being said, there are really no risks to using oil pulling in conjunction with cbd capsules as a way to supplement good oral care.
+That being said, there are really no risks to using oil pulling in conjunction with cbd oils as a way to supplement good oral care.
 The only danger comes from using oil pulling as a way to completely negate standard brushing procedures, but used in conjunction there has been many great successes with the technique.
 Oil pulling is a simple technique that is age-old shown over time and by many to increase their general oral health in ways that a standard anti-septic or anti-microbial mouthwash cannot as it reaches deep into the gums and pulls the toxins from the mouth.